d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Menu buffer).

-  For more information about interrupting threads in SWI-Prolog, see [Signaling threads in the SWI-Prolog manual].
+  For more information about interrupting threads in SWI-Prolog, see [Signaling threads] in the SWI-Prolog manual.

-[Signaling threads in the SWI-Prolog manual]
+[Signaling threads]
 <https://www.swi-prolog.org/pldoc/man?section=thread-signal>

-Top-level history
+Top-level History
 ─────────────────

-  `sweeprolog-top-level-mode' buffers provide a history of previously user inputs, similarly to other `comint-mode' derivatives such as `shell-mode'.
+  Sweep top-level buffers provide a history of previous user inputs, similarly to other `comint-mode' derivatives such as `shell-mode'.
 To insert the last input from the history at the prompt, use `M-p' (`comint-previous-input').
-For a full description of history related commands, see [Shell History in the Emacs manual].
+For a full description of history related commands, see [Shell History] in the Emacs manual.

+  User Option: sweeprolog-top-level-min-history-length
+        Minimum input length to record in the history of Sweep top-levels.
+  User Option: sweeprolog-top-level-persistent-history
+        Controls if and where Sweep top-level buffers persist their input history.

   The Sweep top-level history only records inputs whose length is at least `sweeprolog-top-level-min-history-length'.
 This user option is